seqweb/.github/profile/README.md

 Here's a thumbnail description of each component, with links to more information:

 ### Wikipedia
 Good ol' Wikipedia is familiar to almost everyone, but we might summarize it as a community-curated online encyclopedia of general information subject matter.
-It is presented as web pages of formatted natural languge content, along with associated graphics, references to relevant external resources and links to other Wikipedia articles.
+It is presented as web pages of formatted natural language content, along with associated graphics, references to relevant external resources and links to other Wikipedia articles.
 For more general background about wikipedia, see (of course) https://en.wikipedia.org/wiki/Wikipedia.

 ### OEIS
 The OEIS is also a comprehensive, community-curated online encyclopedia presented as rich web pages, supported by a worldwide community of contributors and editors.
 However the subject matter domain of the OEIS is specialized around integer sequences.
 Despite this, in practice it has effectively proven to be a very broad catalog of knowledge in discrete mathematics, number theory and related areas.

 A unique aspect of the OEIS is that its articles can be retrieved by their sequence's numerical pattern, as well as more conventional search queries.
-This not only makes the OEIS a valuable content-addressible knowledge resource for general users that overcomes barriers of academic jargon, it has led to many seredipitous discoveries for mathematical researchers.
+This not only makes the OEIS a valuable content-addressible knowledge resource for general users that overcomes barriers of academic jargon, it has led to many serendipitous discoveries for mathematical researchers.

 For general information regarding the OEIS see  Wikipedia's article https://en.wikipedia.org/wiki/On-Line_Encyclopedia_of_Integer_Sequences, which includes some illustrative examples and other details.